 Last fall, the City of Foster City announced the launch of a solar construction project for the Library and Community Center building.
-The project included installing solar panels on the roof of the building and the parking lot.
-Construction began in December and was completed in April.
-The switch over to solar energy necessitated the need to replace the transformer and shut off all electricity to the building on Wednesday, April 29th.
-For safety reasons, the City closed the building and the community was notified of the closure.
-With the solar panels up and operating, electricity costs at the facility will be significantly reduced by up to 85%.
+The project includes installing solar panels on the roof of the building and the parking lot.
+Construction began in December and will be completed this month.
+The switch over to solar energy will necessitate the need to replace the transformer and shut off all electricity to the building on Wednesday, April 29th.
+For safety reasons, the City has decided to close the building and the community has been notified of the closure.
+Once the solar panels are up and operating, electricity costs at the facility will be significantly reduced by up to 85%.